icewind/nest-typescript-starter/README.md

 npm run migrations:create -- -n "MigrationName"
 ```

-#### If you created an entiry first and want to get a raw sql for you migration you can use
+#### Once you created an entity, you can generate SQL query for the migration by using

 ```bash
 npm run db:schema:log